metal3d/docker-auto-dnsmasq/README.md

 That something I like.
 The "docker" zone is made for "docker" network, and it is very simple to add/remove rules.

-That means that each containers can now contact docker0 to resolve names.
+That means that each container can now contact docker0 to resolve names.

-> Note that I'm searching other solution to make it easier and proper, for example I'd like to make it possible to setup something to force Docker to create interfaces for network and to add them to the zone.
+> Note that I'm searching other solution to make it easier and proper, for example I'd like to make it possible to set up something to force Docker to create interfaces for network and to add them to the zone.
 If you've got a solution, please tell me.
 That will remove the "source" filter to add to the zone.

 ### Second technique, touch iptables.